This is Kate's story about living with Prader-Willi Syndrome (PWS), a rare disability which often causes chronic hunger and an obsession with food.

 Before I moved into my current home, I lived alone which meant I had a lot of time, time to go to the neighbours to get extra food, or down to the shops.
 It was at this stage in my life that my weight increased, and my health started to suffer.
 I then decided I had to do something or otherwise I would end up being 6 feet under.

 This is when I decided to move to a group home run by Aruma to give me more support.
-Since moving in two years ago, I have lost 45kgs.
+Since moving in, I have lost 45kgs.
 Each day I do cycling in the morning, cycling in the afternoon, as well as walking throughout the day.

 It is a lot harder to live with Prader-Willi syndrome than people realise.
 The food and weight is hard, but it’s also hard to make friends, and to keep friends.